 - The timer denotes the period of time that has elapsed.
-It does not display the time at which a minimum or maximum temperature occurred. - The maximum period of time the timer can record is 99:59 (99 hours and 59 minutes). - ◆ Press and hold either Up or Down Arrow button for 1 second.

-- ♦ While display is flashing HI or LO value, press and hold SET button for 1 second. - Display will alternate five (5) times between CLr and a value representing number of hours and minutes that have elapsed since last recording (example: 12:47 would represent 12 hours and 47 minutes).
+It does not display the time at which a minimum or maximum temperature occurred. - The maximum period of time the timer can record is 99:59 (99 hours and 59 minutes). - ♦ While display is flashing HI or LO value, press and hold SET button for 1 second. - ♦ Display will alternate five (5) times between CLr and a value representing number of hours and minutes that have elapsed since last recording (example: 12:47 would represent 12 hours and 47 minutes).
 A single beep will follow to indicate exit back to temperature display.